 Another art feature within the Abbey Garden is the Shell House, lovingly decorated in a shell and garden theme mosaic by Lucy Dorrien-Smith.
 Her talents can also been seen at Tresco School where she inspired and actively encouraged the children to decorate the exterior wall and entranceway.

-If you are planning to visit the islands you may want to spend time viewing the Tresco Art Collection including works by Alfred Wallis and Harold Harvey at the Flying Boat Bar & Bistro and on Bryher you can see paintings by Patrick Heron, Dame Laura Knight and Julian Trevelyan at the Hell Bay Hotel.
+If you are planning to visit the islands you may want to spend time viewing the Tresco Art Collection including works by Alfred Wallis and Harold Harvey at The Flying Boat Cafe & Deli.
+On Bryher, you can see paintings by Patrick Heron, Dame Laura Knight and Julian Trevelyan at Hell Bay Hotel.

 It is a rare opportunity to find such a noteworthy collection made so accessible to the public.
 The Collection continues throughout Tresco where original works from artists such as Fred Yates, Rose Hilton, John Miller, Mary Fedden, Kurt Jackson, Patrick Heron and Anthony Frost can be seen in the cottages – a unique feature in a holiday home.